 You know that feeling of sheer terror, sweaty palms, and your heart beating at a mile a minute?
 When your face clenches up into an unrecognizable form and your whole body tenses up.
 You guessed it; this is mathematics anxiety.
 It is most common right before an exam for students to experience this anxiety.
 Below are several strategies for overcoming math anxiety.

 - Engage in deep breathing and muscle relaxation while doing all mathematical work.

-- Arrive to an examination 15-20 minutes prior to exam, and sit in the seat that you intend to take the exam in.
+- Arrive at an examination 15-20 minutes prior to the exam, and sit in the seat that you intend to take the exam in.

 - Chew gum while engaging in mathematical work.

 - Simulate an exam environment where you reside, in a library, or some other quite place.
 This includes timing yourself as well as pacing yourself.

 - Practice, practice, practice.
 Think about it, if you have done 50-100 problems, then no matter how nervous you are, you will likely still perform well because you have trained your mind, and it will remember what you have trained it to do.